sharelifes/sharelifes.github.io/_posts/2024-09-03-welcome-to-my-blog.markdown

 ---

 Welcome to my blog, I'm Li Bochen, born in Tangshan, Hebei Province, China.
-Graduated from Hebei Normal University with a Bachelor of Science degree in Software Engineering in 2024.
+Graduated from Hebei Normal University with a Bachelor of Engineering degree in Software Engineering in 2024.

 I used to intern in Bosch.
 At present, I am working in the Neusoft “Energy and Civil Aviation Division - Production and Operation Development Center - Smart IoT Development Team” team as a software engineer.